Breast revision surgery is performed to modify a previous breast surgery such as breast augmentation or breast augmentation with a lift.

 If you discover that you do have a textured implant, that isn’t a cause for panic.
 Aspiration of the fluid may be done and tested for “CD-30”, which will either confirm or rule out this diagnosis.
 Probabilities show that BIA-ALCL is extremely unlikely and if it is ruled out, you can leave the implants in place or have them simply exchanged for smooth gel implants.

-This procedure can take approximately 2 to 4 hours, depending on what is involved and the state of the pre-existing implants.
+Breast Implant Revision can take approximately 2 to 4 hours, depending on what is involved and the state of the pre-existing implants.
 This procedure is done under general anesthesia.

 The previous incision site is commonly used or a small incision is made on the lower edge of the areola.
 This area tends to heal extremely well and fade quickly.
 Implants are placed under the muscle and can be either saline or silicone gel depending on preference.

-The most common breast revision surgeries are implant exchange and implant exchange with a lift.
+The most common breast revision surgeries are breast implant exchange and breast implant exchange with a lift.
 Both of these can be used to correct complications from a previous surgery or to address breast changes due to age, pregnancy, weight gain or loss.

 Preparing for Breast Implant Revision Procedure